 Students of cooperating institutions and non-university members holding a library card can access juris at the library’s computers.

-If you are a member of the academic staff of the University of Mannheim, you can obtain a personal account with remote access to beck-online.
-Please complete the application form (PDF, 117 KB).
+As an academic staff member of the University of Mannheim, you can apply for a personal account with remote access to beck-online.
+Please fill out the application form (PDF, 117 KB).

 Additional resources